Game Design for Chromebooks 1a: Introduction

 - Compare and contrast various game creation tools and game engines

-- Get started using the PlayCanvas game engine and navigating the workspace
+- Start using Scratch and navigate the workspace

 What will you learn in this unit?